IT Support Automation Examples: 20 Ranked by Operational Impact

 13. Self-Service Status Update Notifications

 Why it matters: Status chasing is one of the most consistent sources of avoidable inbound contact volume.
-Teams that implement proactive status updates consistently see a 15 to 25% reduction in “what is happening with my ticket?” contacts within the first 30 days.
+Teams that implement proactive status updates see a 15 to 25% reduction in “what is happening with my ticket?” contacts within the first 30 days.

 14. Recurring Task Scheduling